 On the other hand, most large, modern and well-funded religious groups are still playing the same games.
 Convincing their followers that God needs their money and property.
 That they will be blessed on Earth and in heaven if they give of their substance and earnings to the religious organization.
 These are scams.

-Believe me; first of all these religious groups have absolutely no idea what the initial enlightened one was trying to describe.
+From my experience and extensive studies these religious groups have absolutely no idea what the initial enlightened one was trying to describe.
 Nor do they even care.
 All they care about is their ideology, power and money.
-Secondly, these religious teachers, priests and leaders have no idea what God wants although they will proselytize forever and authoritatively on exactly what God wants.
+Secondly, these religious teachers, priests and leaders have no idea what God wants although they will proselytize forever on exactly what God wants.
 Thirdly, these people have absolutely no clue what God is and what enlightenment is other than what their holy book says.
 They have never experienced it nor are they ever likely to.
 And fourth, God does not need anyone’s money.
 God is Being all money and everything else in the universe.
 Giving money to a religious organization might feed and clothe some people in need, and it is great if this happens.
 But more often, that money goes to the religion’s leaders, paying to get more followers and their money and creating new huge buildings.
 Giving money to a religious organization will never, in a million years, buy anyone into a fanciful heaven or help someone avoid a fictitious hell.

 Religion is not going away.
 There will always be people who are attracted to religions for a thousand different reasons.
 Some religious groups are wonderful, some are fine, some are harmless and neutral, some are scams and some are evil.
 It is important that you use discernment when dealing with religion.